Reasons for the Fall of the Ottoman Empire

 Opposition to Reforms

 During declining of the empire, many Sultans tried to reverse the situation through reforms.
 But their efforts were failed not only by Janissaries but also by common people who considered these reforms against Islam.
-As a result, Ottoman Empire could not reach the level of emerging European powers, which brought the downfall of the Ottoman Empire.
+As a result, the Ottoman Empire could not reach the level of emerging European powers, which brought the downfall of the Ottoman Empire.

 Young Turks